WTAW-FM

-WTAW-FM (103.5 FM, "Willy 103.5") is a radio station broadcasting a Country format.
-Licensed to Buffalo, Texas, United States, it serves a section of the Interstate 45 corridor, between Houston and Dallas.
-It first began broadcasting in June 2015 under its current call sign.
-It is co-owned with 1620 WTAW, and WTAW's long-time 1150 home, the current KZNE.
-The station is currently owned by Bryan Broadcasting Corporation; studios are located in College Station and its transmitter is south of Buffalo.
+WTAW-FM (103.5 FM, "Willy 103.5") is a commercial radio station broadcasting a classic country radio format.
+Licensed to Buffalo, Texas, it serves Leon and Freestone Counties, along the Interstate 45 corridor, between Houston and Dallas.
+It carries the nationally syndicated morning show, Murphy, Sam and Jodi.
+The station is owned by Bryan Broadcasting Corporation with studios and offices in College Station, Texas.

+WTAW-FM has an effective radiated power (ERP) of 6,000 watts, its transmitter is near Moore Lake, off Texas State Highway 75 in Centerville.

 History

-Bryan Broadcasting Corporation received a construction permit to build a Class A radio station in Buffalo, Texas on June 21, 2012.
-The station received its license to cover on June 17, 2015, and signed on as Country music station Willy 103.5.
+Bryan Broadcasting Corporation received a construction permit from the Federal Communications Commission (FCC) to build a Class A radio station in Buffalo on June 21, 2012.
+The station received its license to cover on June 17, 2015, and signed on the air.
+It chose the call sign shared with its sister station WTAW, becoming WTAW-FM.
+While most stations in Texas have call letters beginning with a "K," the WTAW call sign dates back to the early 1920s, when Texas radio stations were assigned "W" call letters.

-In addition to the regular country programming, "Willy 103.5" also features Boys and Girls Buffalo Bison Varsity sports programming, and live play by play of most games.
+WTAW-FM uses the moniker Willy 103.5 to identify with country music legend Willie Nelson and other stars of his era.
+The station plays classic country hits, including Nelson's biggest sellers.
+In addition to the regular programming, "Willy 103.5" also features Bisons boys and girls varsity sports from Buffalo High School.